GabrieleGiuseppini/Floating-Sandbox/Building FS on Ubuntu.md

 These are instructions on how to build Floating Sandbox on a *clean* Ubuntu 18.04.
 These instructions were written at the time of Floating Sandbox 1.16.4, and tested on a completely clean VM.
+Note that I'm writing this mostly for myself, as I'm a Linux newbie (I'm a hardcore Windows developer), so forgive the verbosity.

 # Installing Prerequisite Tooling and SDKs

 Follow these instructions to setup your Ubuntu with development tools and the necessary SDKs.
 You may skip any steps when you already have the indicated versions.

-## Prepare
+### Prepare APT
 ```
 sudo apt update
 sudo apt install software-properties-common
 sudo add-apt-repository ppa:ubuntu-toolchain-r/test
 ```
-## gcc 8.4.0 (at least)
+### gcc 8.4.0 (at least)
 ```
 sudo apt install gcc-8
 sudo apt install g++-8